 One thing is important when you assemble the trifle: don’t use too much chocolate or marshmallow cream because they are both very, very sweet.
 You want about half of each spoonful to be graham cracker crumbles.
 (This doesn’t come across in the photo because the marshmallow cream tends to spread to the outside of the glass and hides a lot of the graham crumbles from view).

-Anyway, there you have it, a very easy, fast, cheap and delicious s’mores dessert that doesn’t get your hands (or face) dirty.
+Anyway, there it is, a very easy, fast, cheap and delicious s’mores dessert that doesn’t get your hands (or face) dirty.

 - ⅓ cup crumbled graham crackers

 - 1 tablespoon melted unsalted butter

 - pinch of salt

 - a drizzle of hazelnut spread, warmed up for a few seconds in the microwave

 - Mix all the graham cracker layer ingredients together in a bowl.

 - Layer graham crackers, hazelnut spread* and then marshmallow cream* into glasses (it's easiest to pipe the marshmallow cream).
 Toast each layer of marshmallow cream with a torch.

 Food Photography and Styling: To me, this dessert is all about starting the outdoors season and I thought plastic spoons would be very appropriate for that so that’s what I used.
 The surface is a new antique wooden board I found in an antique store this weekend and I thought it worked perfectly here.
 The blue provided great contrast to the brown chocolate and the rustic look added to the outdoorsy feel of the shot.
 As usual I used my strobe to light the set and made sure to have a lot of shadows and highlights in the scene to make it look like a sunny afternoon.

 For info on what type of camera and lighting equipment I used head on over to my FAQ page.